To compile your Register of People with Significant Control, a company must follow a process to identify its PSCs.

-In this article, we look at what makes someone a PSC and, having identified a person as a PSC, what information about them needs to be entered in the PSC register.
+In this article we look at what makes someone a PSC and what information about them needs to be sent to Companies House.

-A PSC is by definition an individual person (in another article we cover the requirements for companies who exert influence or control), who meets one or more of the following conditions:
+A PSC is by definition an individual person who meets one or more of the following conditions:

 In Example 1, Company A has two shareholders, each holding 50% of the shares.